 Restart your computer

 The problem may also be a software conflict on your computer.
-A normal restart should help you close all programs and then restart them.
+A usual restart should help you close all programs and then restart them.
 This usually solves most of these problems.

-If you’re having problems connecting to the Internet, then you may be experiencing problems with an outdated version of the software.
+If you’re having problems connecting to the Internet, then you may be experiencing problems with an outdated software version.
 If this is the case, a simple update will be enough to solve most problems.